ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 - **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.

-- **callback(output, error)**: Optional.
+- **callback(results)**: Optional.
 A callback function to handle the results of the pose estimation.
 See the results above for an example of the model's output.

 **Returns:**
 A promise that resolves to the estimation output.